itagagaki/Google-Chat-Thread-Switcher/README.md

 Thread titles are automatically created from the first line of the first post in each thread, so when creating a new thread, it is recommended that the first line be just [title].
 (See the source if you want to know the detailed rules).

-When you click in a thread, the thread title will appear in the upper left corner of the chat room.
+When you click in a thread, the thread title will be displayed at the top of the chat room for one second.

 Unfortunately, threads that are not loaded will not appear in the drop-down list.
 If you scroll through the chat room and a new thread is loaded, it will be reflected in the drop-down list.
 This is an unavoidable feature, but if you have solved this issue, please contribute to the GitHub repository.